-IT leaders in the broadcast and media sector are more than twice as likely to be responding to the disruption of their entire business model as a result of digital as the global average.
+CIOs in broadcast/media most likely by far to face digital disruption to their business model sector are more than twice as likely to be responding to the disruption of their entire business model as a result of digital as the global average.
 Over a third of IT leaders in this sector (35 per cent) report disruption of their business model, compared to 16 per cent globally.